Creating an account & setting goals

 their savings on auto-pilot are proven to save more over time, it is a

 completely optional feature.
 You’ll still be able to contribute to your

 kid’s goals, send gifts, recieve gifts, and use all of our other

 How much does it cost to automatically save with Goalsetter?

 Goalsetter has a pay-what-you-can model.
 Set up one Savings Rule or

 multiple Savings Rules, and Goalsetter is still one low price - $0 to $5

 per month, based on what you can afford to pay.
 Auto-save and round-ups,

 How does Auto-Save work?

-Link a valid U.S. bank account, credit card or debit card to your profile.
+Link a valid U.S. bank account to your profile.